avs-dvk-workshop/avs-dvk-workshop.github.io/_posts/2019-05-02-8-setup-your-pi-iot.md

 ###	Raspberry Pi hardware and software setup

 First we need to find either an RGB LED or three separate LEDs of red, green and blue.
-When you deal with LEDs don�t forget to put resistors of 330-470 Ohms in series for each one, otherwise your LEDs can be damaged.
+When you deal with LEDs don't forget to put resistors of 330-470 Ohms in series for each one, otherwise your LEDs can be damaged.
 Also we need a switch and an external pull-down resistor of 10-100 kOhm.
-I�ve used the Arduino RGB module.
+I've used the Arduino RGB module.
 The connection is shown in the table below:

 (((Fletch note - ADD PHOTO OF ACTUAL SETUP)))